 Downstairs, an open-plan kitchen has plenty of space for dining at the large farmhouse kitchen table, and it is linked to the spacious and comfortable lounge.
 A TV with DVD player is available, and logs are available on site for the log burner.
 Free WiFI is available throughout the cottage.

 Outside, there is plenty of parking space, and guests can make use of the gardens and grounds, as well as their own patio area.

-Also on site at Steppes Farm is The Stonemill, an AA 2 Rosette and Michelin-listed restaurant, offering a delightful dining experience.
-All vegetables for the restaurant are grown on site at Steppes Farm, and only the best local meat and fish are used to produce dishes that deliver exceptional quality and taste.
+Also on-site at Steppes Farm is The Stonemill, an AA 2 Rosette and Michelin-listed restaurant, offering a delightful dining experience.
+All vegetables for the restaurant are grown on-site at Steppes Farm, and only the best local meat and fish are used to produce dishes that deliver exceptional quality and taste.
 From a three-course meal throughout the week to a traditional Sunday lunch, The Stonemill is known to frequently tempt visitors away from the self-catering facilities offered by the properties.
-Typical menus might include a starter of pan seared scallops with pickled vegetables, followed by roasted loin of venison with a chocolate jus, and a decadent Rocky Road Cheesecake for dessert.
-With dishes as good as this, its not hard to see why guests often return to Steppes Farm after their first visit.
+Typical menus might include a starter of pan-seared scallops with pickled vegetables, followed by roasted loin of venison with a chocolate jus, and a decadent Rocky Road Cheesecake for dessert.
+With dishes as good as this, it is not hard to see why guests often return to Steppes Farm after their first visit.